 If you’re job searching, it’s easy to get discouraged.
 Today’s job seekers are facing increased competition.
 You may find yourself wondering how to get a job.

-Your interview is your opportunity to make a good first impression on your hiring manager (HM), who you will be reporting to if offered the position.
-In filling this position, your HM has goals that affect whether or not they succeed at their job.
+Whether your interview is virtual on the phone, or in person, it is your first opportunity to make a good first impression.
 According to the Society of Human Resources Management, the average cost-per-hire is well over $4,000.
-That’s why it’s in an HM’s best interest that the person they hire is a capable, permanent and reliable addition to their team, as well as easily integrates into the company’s culture (commonly referred to “finding a good fit”).
+That’s why it’s in a company’s best interest that the person they hire is a capable, permanent, and reliable addition to their team, and can easily integrates into the company y’s culture (commonly referred to as “finding a good fit”).

 Are You a Good Fit?

 Workplaces aren’t looking to fill positions with just any warm body; candidates need to be able to embody the company’s core values.
 If, for example, honesty is a core value, the HM will ask you a question about showing truthfulness, integrity or accountability.
 If, in your response, your behaviors aren’t in alignment with their values, you might not be considered a “good fit.”

 We no longer live in a 9-5 world; even when you’re off the clock, you still represent your employer.
 Social media can bring the worst out in people.
 This may lead to behaviors or activities that can inadvertently cause damage to the image of the company.
 The interviewer needs to know your values are aligned with the values of the company – even after hours.

 In an employer’s market, “needing a job” is not a good enough reason to hire a particular candidate.
 Hiring managers are looking for longevity and competency in addition to availability.
 Therefore, it is important that you prepare for your job interview, both physically and mentally.
 Think about what you will wear to your job interview, and how you will answer difficult questions such as, “What are your weaknesses?”